Lakers Forward Jared Dudley Comments On NBA’s Rumored Plans To Cancel 2019-20 Season

 Reacting to Dudley’s comments, ClutchPoints likewise agreed with the NBA veteran, noting that the league will most probably be “very cautious” and keep playing things by ear as the world continues to deal with the coronavirus pandemic, which has since seen more than 1 million people worldwide test positive for COVID-19.
 The outlet also opined that the Lakers are one team that would probably want the season to continue more than other teams would.
 When the NBA announced on March 11 that it would be indefinitely suspending the 2019-20 season, the Lakers were leading the Western Conference with a 49-14 record and had already clinched a spot in this year’s playoffs.

-Should the NBA choose to resume the 2019-20 season, one of the options that have reportedly been floated around is the possibility of holding all games in a single empty arena, with Las Vegas suggested as a potential venue.
+Should the NBA choose to resume the 2019-20 season, one of the options reportedly floating around is the possibility of holding all games in a single empty arena, with Las Vegas suggested as a potential venue.
 However, as USA Today‘s Dan Wolken posited in a recent op-ed, resuming the current campaign may benefit fans with no choice but to stay at home but may also be, at the end of the day, a “hollow, counterfeit product designed to mitigate financial losses for extremely wealthy people while attempting to capitalize on American despair.”